The Summer Savory Plant - A Herb for Flavour, Aroma and Health

 Worcestershire sauce is a delicious fermented product used to flavour meat, fish, Welsh rarebit and cocktails.
 It’s made from a secret recipe by Lea and Perrins.

-Star anise is a tasty spice with a strong licorice flavor.
+Star anise is a delicious spice with a strong licorice taste.
 It's a wonderful flavor enhancer for both sweet and savory foods.